kensiprell/ktorio.github.io/quickstart/guides/api.md

 }
 ```

-After installing and configuring the feature, we can group some routes together to be authenticated with the
-`authenticate { }` block.
+After installing and configuring the feature, we can group the routes we want authenticated with the `authenticate { }` block.

-In our case, we are going to keep the get call unauthenticated, and going to require authentication for the post one:
+In our case, we are going to keep the GET call unauthenticated and require authentication for the POST call:

 ```kotlin
 routing {